dataluscorp/browser/tools/profiler/docs/instrumenting-rust.rst

 -------------------------

 Stack frame labels are useful for annotating a part of the call stack with a category.
-The category will appear in the various places on the Firefox Profiler analysis page like timeline, call tree tab, flame graph tab, etc.
+The category will appear in the various places on the Datalus Profiler analysis page like timeline, call tree tab, flame graph tab, etc.

 ``gecko_profiler_label!`` macro is used to add a new label frame.
 The added label